The Guide to the Dark Hedges

 With the increasing fame from the Game of Thrones series, the Dark Hedges has become an incredibly popular place to visit.
 It is also one of the most photographed locations in Northern Ireland.

 Sadly, with the fame from its GoT association, it has also become overcrowded at times.
 Therefore, it can be challenging to have this place to yourself as many people visit throughout the day, especially in the busy summer months and bank holiday weekends.
+Additionally, the preservation of the remaining trees is crucial amidst the tourism pressures to maintain the aesthetic appeal and ensure public safety.

 But you can definitely plan your time, so you are here when fewer tourists are around.
 Here are our tips